qoala/InvisibleInc-CommunityBugFixes/FIXES.md

   * **Fix**: Trigger security whenever all firewalls are broken.
 Prevents the first 3 bypass options.
   * **Credit**: Qoalabear
+* Escorts Fixed: Loot Bonuses on NPCs
+  * Items carried out by non-agents or agents that automatically leave at the end of the mission (Monst3r during DLC mid2) are automatically transferred to the jet's Storage.
+    However, items that grant immediate bonuses when extracted (valuable tech, site lists, etc) aren't recognized when carried out by one of these units.
+  * **Fix**: Track items carried by non-agents and leaving agents, running the immediate bonus checks for each.
+  * **Credit**: Cyberboy2000
+* Escorts Fixed: Giving Monst3r Augments
+  * After installing an augment in Monst3r during the DLC mid missions, he mysteriously loses it between then and the final mission.
+  * **Fix**: Track items installed or owned by Monst3r when he leaves after mid2.
+Restore them when he is spawned for the final mission.
+  * **Credit**: Cyberboy2000

 #### Guard (Non-Pathing) Fixes
 * Prefab stationary guards: Fix facing